liujeffery/liujeffery/README.md

 ## 👋 About Me

-- 👨‍💻 Current 3rd year software engineering student at McMaster University
+- 🎒 Current 3rd year software engineering student at McMaster University
 - 🌌 Current software specialist for the payload subteam of the McMaster Interdisciplinary Satellite Team
 - 🧬 Previous software engineering research assistant for Healthcare Systems R&A
 - 💵 Previous technical analyst intern for CIBC
 - 🤖 Interested in machine learning, AI, backend development, and more!

-## 💼 Current Projects
+## 👨‍💻 Current Projects

 - 🎧 pHearless, an app to help people who are hearing impaired be aware of their surroundings
 - 💾 CDBMS, a simple yet efficient database system built from the ground up using C

 ## ⏮ Previous Projects

-- [Benedict](https://github.com/liujeffery/benedict), a Discord bot that supports smart assistant features, all with the power of your voice.
+- ⚙ [Benedict](https://github.com/liujeffery/benedict), a Discord bot that supports smart assistant features, all with the power of your voice.
+- 💼 [My website](https://liujeffery.me/portfolio-website/), which I independently coded using React.js and the Material UI library.
+Check it out!

 <!--
 **liujeffery/liujeffery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.